Adoption of BIRD on All Route Servers

-Testing was initially carried out using a VM on one route-server emulating RS1 with Birdwatcher on LON1.
-This worked fine until we decided to see how things worked with all LINX route-servers connected to the looking-glass in a test environment.
-It became clear that we needed more memory resources and decided to deploy the looking-glass on a physical device with more memory which seemed allow Alice to work better.
+After much needed work on the route servers to enable RPKI and upgrade the route server operating system to Ubuntu, work finally started on the Alice LG replacement in February 2020, just as the COVID lock down set in.
+Testing was initially carried out using a VM on one route server emulating LON1 RS1 with Birdwatcher.
+This worked fine until we decided to see how things worked with all LINX route servers connected to the LG in a test environment.
+It became clear that we needed more memory resources and decided to deploy the LG on a physical device with more memory which seemed to allow Alice to work better.

 BIRD & Alice LG Rollout on Route Collectors